Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-25-where-we-stand.md

 "Comms check."
 Vinther ordered.
 The team sounded off in quick order.
 "Okay.
 BOUNCER?"

-*"Think they’re… yeah, they’re heading out the front door now.
+*"Think they’re... yeah, they’re heading out the front door now.
 Drone’s got a lock."*

 Their drone was an MBG "Flycatcher", a small UAV developed by the Byron Group that used cutting-edge forcefield tech for both the flight surfaces and the optics.
 Eschewing an aerodynamic fuselage, the drone flew by "flapping" its forcefield wings like a bird, while its physical fuselage was little more than a dull mottled matte silver-grey object about the size and shape of a bulky laptop.
 Its forcefields and the advanced power storage systems that took up most of its physical volume allowed it to remain aloft day and night, especially in clear, hot weather.
 They’d launched it on day one arriving in Cairo, and had never had to land it since.